open-source-labs/Chronos/README.md

 2. databaseType: Enter either "mongo" or "sql"
 3. databaseURL: Enter the URL of your database
 4. wantMicroHealth: Do you want to monitor the health of this microservice?
 Enter "yes" or "no"
-5. queryFrequency (optional): How frequently do you want the log the health of this microservice?
+5. queryFrequency (optional): How frequently do you want to log the health of this microservice?
 It defaults to every minute, but you can choose:
   * "s" : every second
   * "m" : every minute (default)
   * "h" : every hour